621 Woodland Square Loop (UTC)

 A Park-like Setting

 The project provides an accessible connection to the adjacent park, which serves as the hub of Lacey’s community events.
 Outdoor patios and gathering spaces at UTC are open to the public, highlighted by a newly created rain garden.
-Additionally, the parking lot contains electric vehicle charging stations, further contributing to the project’s sustainable initiatives.
+Further contributing to the project’s sustainable initiatives are electric vehicle charging stations in the parking lot.

 UTC Headquarters in the News